 - Serve the sauce warm or cold.

 If you this recipe difficult to make, you might want to cook the egg yolk-milk mixture in a double boiler, which heats gently and makes it easier to heat the sauce without letting it boil.
 Boil 2 inches of water in the bottom pan of the double boiler and cook the custard over that, stirring constantly.
-See this photo series on how to make a cream sauce in a double boiler for some tips that could help with using a double boiler to make vanilla sauce.

 You might also choose to have a bowl of ice water standing by to place the saucepan in if you heat it too much and want to stop the sauce from boiling.
 Place the pan in the ice water if it looks like it’s curdling and stir briskly until it smooths out.